Codecademy/docs/content/python/concepts/regex/terms/search/search.md

 ---
-Title: 're.search()'
+Title: "re.search()"
-Description: 'Returns the first match of a character pattern anywhere in a given string.'
+Description: "Returns the first match of a character pattern anywhere in a given string."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Strings'
+  - "Strings"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'introduction-to-regular-expressions'
+  - "introduction-to-regular-expressions"
-  - 'practical-data-cleaning'
+  - "practical-data-cleaning"
-  - 'language-parsing'
+  - "language-parsing"
-  - 'text-preprocessing'
+  - "text-preprocessing"
 ---

 The `.search()` method returns the first match of a character pattern anywhere in a given string.